Skip to content

 Chasing That Smoky Flavor

-Gas grills are convenient, but they often lack that unmistakable smoky essence.
+Gas grills are different than using an electric grill but are convenient and they often lack that unmistakable smoky essence.
 It's no wonder grill enthusiasts dream of combining the ease of gas with the flavor of charcoal.

 The allure of that perfect char and rich aroma can be hard to resist.